rolandyuwy/tp/docs/UserGuide.md

 * Ensure that you have `Java 11` or above installed on your computer.
 * Download the most recent `SimplyKitchen.jar` file from [this link](https://github.com/AY2021S1-CS2103T-F13-4/tp/releases).
-* Copy the downloaded jar file into a folder which will be your _*home folder*_ for SimplyKitchen.
+* Copy the downloaded jar file into a folder which will be your _home folder_ for SimplyKitchen.
 * Double click on the `SimplyKitchen.jar` file to launch the app.
-An app window similar to the one shown in Figure 1 should appear in a few seconds.
+The SimplyKitchen main window, similar to the one shown in Figure 1, should appear in a few seconds.

   ![App window](images/AppWindow.png)